netascode/terraform-provider-fmc/docs/resources/standard_acl.md

 subcategory: "Objects"
 description: |-
   This resource can manage a Standard ACL.
+  The following restrictions apply:
+  Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.2
 ---

 # fmc_standard_acl (Resource)

 This resource can manage a Standard ACL.
+The following restrictions apply:
+  - Read operations are supported by any tested FMC version
+  - Minimum FMC version for object management (Create/Update/Delete): `7.2`

 ## Example Usage